Skopelos Carnival Apokries In Apokries Customs In Island Carnival Carnival Celebration Greek Carnival

 Apokries, also known as Apokria, is celebrated with great enthusiasm on the beautiful island of Skopelos in Greece, just like in many other parts of the country.
 While specific customs and traditions may vary slightly from one region to another, the essence of the annual celebration remains consistent throughout Greece.

-Apokries (Haloween) are deeply rooted in Greece and Skopelos Island tradition, and last for three weeks preceding the Great Lent.
+Apokries (Halloween) are deeply rooted in Greek and Skopelos Island tradition, and last for three weeks preceding the Great Lent.
 The Greeks use the expression ” Triodo is opened” to explain that the Carnival fests have started.
 It commences with the Sunday of the Publican and Pharisee.
-The specific Sunday also marks the using the Orthodox book “Triodion” in the Church.
+The specific Sunday also marks the use of the Orthodox book “Triodion” in the Church.
 Apokries ends up on Shrovetide Sunday.
 Ash Monday is the day after.
+The initial week is termed “arti-bourtsi,” during which fasting is not practiced even on Wednesdays and Fridays.
+The second Sunday following the Prodigal Son is referred to as “creatine” due to the frequent consumption of meat.
+The next Sunday is called “Tirini or White” from the Greek word “tiri “which means cheese.
+Due to the consumption of dairy products.

 For years, the public festivities unfolded in an organized manner, following a consistent pattern.
 There were differences between the first (Kreofagos or Meat Sunday) and the second Sunday (Tyrini or Cheese Sunday).
 More specifically, during Meat Sunday, the celebrations were characterized by lively and Dionysian revelry.
 People were dressed as masquerades with humorous moods of individuals and circumstances.
 Certain elements appeared to have their origins rooted in the Dionysian festivals.
-The songs, for example, contain inappropriate words, nevertheless, everybody is singing them with joy.
+The songs, for example, contain inappropriate words; nevertheless, everybody is singing them with joy.

+During the carnival of Tyrini, a procession with a wedding ceremony took place where young people were dressed up in rich costumes.
+The celebrations were accompanied by songs that were decent and harmonious.
 The Carnival festivities extend over three weeks, commencing with “Tsiknopempti” (Thursday).
 During this time, both young and old masqueraders roam the streets of Skopelos, clad in various costumes.
 They engage in laughter, song, and playful banter with everyone they encounter, culminating on the last Sunday of Apokries.
 Among the renowned Carnival customs in Skopelos are the wedding procession, along with activities such as “good,” “bramdes,” and the traditional “trata” (Trawl).

 The “Bramdes” represent the traditional attire of Skopelos, featuring well-crafted handkerchiefs, trousers, foustaneles (local men’s costume), and silver charpas (tsaprazia).
 They wander through the streets of Skopelos, singing the iconic Skopelos song “Vlacha.”